MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 The models demonstrated generalization to novel maze configurations, effectively avoiding illegal moves (e.g., walking into walls) and progressing toward goals.
 This suggests that the models have learned underlying spatial heuristics rather than memorizing training trajectories.

-It is interesting to note that even though the trained models were able to emulate A\* behavior when the solution did not involve bypassing large obstacles, their ability to reason their way around obstacles broke down when the path involved more than 3-4 tiles away from the goal direction.
+It is interesting to note that even though the trained models were able to emulate A\* behavior when the solution did not involve bypassing large obstacles, their ability to reason their way around obstacles broke down when the path involved moving more than 3-4 tiles away from the goal direction.

 ![](Resources/Sad.png)